ActiveCampaign vs MailChimp: Why I switched (a comparison review)

 Want to 4x your creative output?
 Click here for my free toolkit »

 MailChimp was like a dramatic college relationship, and ActiveCampaign is like a more mature relationship, where I’ve learned what to expect.
-It’s not that ActiveCampaign doesn’t frustrate me sometimes, it’s just that I’ve learned that every ESP is going to have something about it that’s frustrating.
+It’s not that ActiveCampaign doesn’t frustrate me sometimes, it’s just that I’ve learned that every email marketing platform is going to have something about it that’s frustrating.

 For MailChimp, those things were: